-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At DCCC, approximately 15% of students took out student loans averaging $5,515 a year.
 That adds up to $22,060 over four years for those students.

 The student loan default rate at DCCC is 18.2%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do DCCC Graduates Make?students who graduate with a bachelor's degree from DCCC make about $25,600 a year during their first few years of employment after graduation.
+How Much Money Do DCCC Graduates Make?students who graduate from DCCC with a bachelor's degree go on to jobs where they make an average salary of $25,600 in their early years.
 This is about 36% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Davidson County Community College